-- Promote land development that permits appropriate integration of living, working, shopping, recreation, transportation, communications, education, and natural resources; - Provide continued funding to revitalize distressed areas, including federal tax incentives to encourage housing and business development in those areas; - Encourage "in-fill" redevelopment of neglected urban/suburban areas to discourage unplanned growth; - Identify financial tools and technical resources that help broaden the development choices available to communities; - Provide relevant information for communities to support their efforts to grow in ways that ensure a high quality of life and strong, sustainable economic and physical growth; - Provide incentives for communities to work together to meet the challenges and embrace the opportunities presented by growth; - Eliminate or modify federal policies and regulations that encourage unplanned growth; - Maintain a strong appreciation for sustainability in community and economic development and housing policies and program implementation (see also EENR Chapter); and - Encourage thorough coordination of transportation policy with land use and economic development, as with "transit-oriented development."
+- Encourage "in-fill" redevelopment of neglected urban/suburban areas to discourage unplanned growth; - Identify financial tools and technical resources that help broaden the development choices available to communities; - Provide relevant information for communities to support their efforts to grow in ways that ensure a high quality of life and strong, sustainable economic and physical growth; - Provide incentives for communities to work together to meet the challenges and embrace the opportunities presented by growth; - Eliminate or modify federal policies and regulations that encourage unplanned growth: - Maintain a strong appreciation for sustainability in community and economic development and housing policies and program implementation (see also EENR Chapter); and - Encourage thorough coordination of transportation policy with land use and economic development, as with "transitoriented development."
 Transportation and infrastructure are critical influences on land use.
-(See also TIS Chapter) - 5.
-Federal Support Regarding Natural Disasters
+(See also TIS Chapter)

+5. Federal Support Regarding Natural Disasters